 In the business world, on the other hand, English is more widely spoken.
 Some positions, especially those in Russian companies, require knowledge of both Russian and English.
 For those working for one of the many multinationals, however, fluency in just English is often sufficient.

 How to Behave in the Moscow Business World

 In the Moscow business world, assertiveness and patience are assets in meetings and negotiations.
 Although meetings should be arranged well in advance, it is not unusual for them to be rearranged with short notice.
 Punctuality is not as important as elsewhere, and side conversations in meetings are acceptable.
 If circumstances are favorable, business deals may be concluded extremely spontaneously.
 Expect things to go a lot slower, though, when dealing with government agencies.

 Dress formally and conservatively while in Moscow.
 Pay attention to your shoes and make sure they are always polished.
 The shoes are what many Russians will look at first when sizing up a new acquaintance.

 A thing which often confuses newcomers is the use of Russian names.
-Every person in Russia has three names: a first name, a patronymic, and a family name.
+Every person in Russia has three names: a first name, a patronymic (a middle name derived from the father’s first name), and a family name.
 In formal situations, people should be addressed by their title and last name.
 For closer acquaintances and business relations, however, calling someone by their first name and patronymic is both affectionate and polite.